 Want to Know More?

-We're constantly adding valuable information about light therapy through our educational modules.
+We're constantly adding valuable information about light therapy through our educational library.
 Nerdy?
 Maybe!
 But we're passionate about light therapy and we want you to experience its amazing benefits in the comfort of your own home!

 Michael R. Hamblin.
 “Mechanisms of low level light therapy.”
 Department of Dermatology, Harvard Medical School. http://photobiology.info/Hamblin.html.
 Accessed February 2, 2018.